 And instead.

 3 and a half months later, on 4 October, the first to take off was PayPal.
-Within another week they gave up Visa, MasterCard, Stripe e Mercado Pago, with eBay in the phase of "reflection" on the project.
+Within another week they then gave up Visas, Mastercard, Stripe e Mercado Pago, with eBay in the "reflection" phase on the project.

 The last economic operator of the association, PayU, does not comment on the news on the numerous defections.